 M.Arch., BA (Hons)

-Course leader Ed Frith explains more about what students can expect from studying the M.Arch.
-(Part 2 ARB/RIBA) course at AUB.
-Also, find out more about the M.Arch.
-Research Project in collaboration with Burngate Purbeck Stone Centre and National Trust.
+The video below explains more about what students can expect from studying the Master of Architecture (Part 2 ARB/RIBA) course at AUB.
+Also, find out more about the Master of Architecture Research Project in collaboration with Burngate Purbeck Stone Centre and National Trust.